aws-neuron/aws-neuron-sdk/FAQ.md

 The decision as to which Inf instance size to use is based upon the application and the performance/cost targets and may differ for each workload.
 To assist, the Neuron compiler provides guidance on expected latency and throughput for various Inf1 instance sizes, and TensorBoard profiling will show actual results when executed on a given instance.
 A guide to this process is available here: [TODO]()

+Ultimately, developers have the chance to try out all the Inf1 instace sizes (which can be low cost and quick in a cloud environent), with their specific models, and choose the right instance for them.

 <a name="general"></a>
 ## General Neuron FAQs

 **Q: What ML models types and operators are supported by AWS Neuron?**

 AWS Neuron includes a compiler that converts your trained machine learning model to Inferentia specific operators for execution.
-The Neuron compiler supports many commonly used machine learning models such as single shot detector (SSD) and ResNet for image recognition/classification, and Transformer and BERT for natural language processing and translation.
+The Neuron compiler supports many commonly used machine learning models such as single shot detector (SSD) and ResNet for object detection and image recognition, and Transformer and BERT for natural language processing and translation.
 Neuron supported operator list can be found in the release notes folders.
-We will continue to grow the list based on customer feedback, to allow data scientists to create new novel operator types to be supported by Inferentia.
+AWS will continue to grow the list based on customer feedback, to allow ML developer to create new novel operator types to be supported by Inferentia.

 **Q: Why is a compiler needed and how do I use it?**

-The Neuron compiler converts from a neural net graph consisting of operators like convolution and pool into a specific set of instructions that can be executed using the unique instruction-set of Inferentia.
-The formats of these input graphs may be from TensorFlow or MXNet or ONNX.
-The output from the compiler is the specific instructions for Inferentia encapsulated into a binary form, referred to as a Neuron Executable File Format (NEFF).
-NEFF contains a combination of these instructions, the weights and parameters of the pre-trained model and additional meta-data needed by the runtime.
+The Neuron compiler converts from a framework level operators like convolution and pooling into the unique instruction-set of Inferentia, build the schedule for execution these instructions, and convers the model parameters into format that Inferentia can consume.
+The supported input formats include TensorFlow, PyTorch, MXNet, or ONNX.
+The output from the compiler is Inferentia program binary, referred to as a Neuron Executable File Format (NEFF).
+NEFF contains a combination of these binary instructions, the model parameters, and additional meta-data needed by the runtime.

 **Q: I am using a ML framework today – what will change for me to use this?**